Beautification project showcases nature photos from Michelle Valberg

 Families will have fun finding them all, and there’s lots of time to do so.
 “We are thrilled.
 The exhibition is licensed for five years,” says Michelle Groulx, Executive Director of the Westboro Village BIA.
 “It’s cool to think about how much these non-descript grey boxes will be transformed.
 It will bring me joy on my walk to work, that’s for sure.”

 Westboro residents have probably walked past these boxes hundreds of times and never noticed them.
 They are such a typical part of the streetscape they become practically invisible.
 But they won’t be anymore!
-Look for Michelle Valberg’s photos at the following locations:
+Look for Michelle Valberg’s photos at the following locations by the Westboro Village Nature Walk map.

 - Richmond Road at Patricia Avenue